nlf/riakpbc/README.md

     client = riakpbc.createClient();
 ```

-You can specify host and port in the connection if your Riak server isn't local
+You can specify host and port if your Riak server isn't local or if it's running
-or if it's running on a different port:
+on a different port:

 ```javascript
 var client = riakpbc.createClient({host: 'riak.somewhere-else.com', port: 8086});